 Explore Your Surroundings

-While the treadmill at the gym or your neighborhood are good places to start running, exploring outdoor surroundings can add a whole new and exciting experience to your running workout.
+While the treadmill at the gym or in your neighborhood are good places to start running, exploring outdoor surroundings can add a whole new and exciting experience to your running workout.
 Check with your city’s parks and recreation department and state parks for paved walking and bike trails, along with local school districts that have outdoor tracks.

 Run for a Cause